Everybody is on social media these days.

 From my experience, it is worth investing in your own blog or website – complete with your own URL – so that you can channel traffic there via Search Engine Optimization (SEO) and Social Media Optimization (SMO).
 A website tends to also rank better on Google or other search engines.

-I use WordPress for my website Cooler Insights because I like its ability to accommodate plug-ins (especially for SEO).
-However, if you are less technically inclined, you can consider other platforms like Tumblr or Medium.
+I use WordPress for my website Cooler Insights because I like its ability to accommodate plug-ins.
+However, if you are less technically inclined, you can consider other platforms like Wix, Square Space, Tumblr or Medium.

 This varies from individual to individual, depending on your inclination and bandwidth.

 Generally speaking, I would urge you to minimally create a social profile on each of the major social networks – Facebook, LinkedIn, and Twitter for starters.
 If you are inclined to post visual content, it makes sense to create both Pinterest and Instagram accounts.
 Google Plus is also recommended, especially for their geeky interest-based communities.